wilsonzlin/queued/README.md

 ## Performance

-On a machine with an Intel Core i5-12400 CPU, Samsung 970 EVO Plus 1TB NVMe SSD, and Linux 5.17 kernel, queued manages around 750,000 operations (push, poll, or delete) per second with 4,096 concurrent clients and a batch size of 64.
+With a single Intel Alder Lake CPU core and NVMe SSD, queued manages around 250,000 operations (push, poll, or delete) per second with 4,096 concurrent clients and a batch size of 64.
+There is minimal memory usage; only a pointer to each message's storage data is stored in memory.

 ## Safety

 At the API layer, only a successful response (i.e. `2xx`) means that the request has been successfully persisted to disk.
 Assume any interrupted or failed requests did not safely get stored, and retry as appropriate.
-Changes are strongly consistent and immediately visible to all other callers.
+Changes are immediately visible to all other callers.

-Internally, queued records a hash of persisted data (including metadata and data of messages), to verify integrity when starting the server.
 It's recommended to use error-detecting-and-correcting durable storage when running in production, like any other stateful workload.

 Performing backups can be done by stopping the process and taking a copy of the contents of the file/device.
-Using compression can reduce bandwidth
-(when transferring) and storage usage.
+Using compression can reduce bandwidth (when transferring) and storage usage.

 ## Management